Prison

 Sure… But seriously.
 Gays and lesbians are the most likely to be targeted by the very system that they fall over themselves to affirm and strengthen.
 Our bars are still being raided, our sex lives are scrutinized, and transgender sex workers are the most likely to be picked up and harassed by cops – even after becoming the targets of violence by clients and the police.

 Until the 1970s, queers rallied to form solidarity networks with queers in prison, using prisoner correspondence and book sharing projects.
-Those have dwindled greatly and the “community” now seeks to fill the coffers of the prison industrial with money, legislation, and the bodies of its own.
-The passage of hate crimes legislation deludes us into thinking that we have finally managed to get the law on our side, to pay attention to the harassment and violence so many of us face on a daily basis.
-But measures like hate crimes legislation and the increased policing of “our” neighborhoods puts the most vulnerable among us in jail for perpetuity, and it makes the oppressive structures of prison a more insidious part of our lives instead of dismantling them.
+Those have dwindled greatly and the “community” now seeks to fill the coffers of the prison industrial complex with money, legislation, and the bodies of its own.
+The passage of hate crime legislation deludes us into thinking that we have finally managed to get the law on our side, to pay attention to the harassment and violence so many of us face on a daily basis.
+But measures like hate crime legislation and the increased policing of “our” neighborhoods puts the most vulnerable among us in jail for perpetuity, and it makes the oppressive structures of prison a more insidious part of our lives instead of dismantling them.

 * * *